MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/deploy/anycast.md

 Anycast DNS works by using routing protocols such as Border Gateway Protocol (BGP) to send DNS queries to a preffered DNS server or group of DNS servers, usually one that is the closest to the DNS client.

 DNS servers that exist in multiple geographical locations each advertise a single, identical IP address called a <i>virtual IP address (VIP)</i> from their local gateway (router).
-When a DNS client query is initiated, the client's gateway evaluates which of the available routes to the destination is the shortest, and sends the DNS query to that location.
+When a DNS client query is initiated, the client's gateway evaluates which of the available routes to the destination is preferred, and sends the DNS query to that location.
+In general, the closest location is preferred, but routing preferences can be adjusted to prefer one location over another irrespective of geographical location.

-Note that routing preferences can also be adjusted to prefer one location over another irrespective of geographical location.
-For example, you might wish to set a low preference for a disaster recovery location so that it is only used when other services are not available.
-Or, you might wish to redirect DNS queries temporarily to a different location during maintenance.

 ### Example of Anycast DNS